Hotline: +49 (0) 2741-95800

 Layer structure of an interference-optical anti-reflective glass.
 Source: Tru Vue Inc.

-Tru Vue applies the coatings by magnetron sputtering.
-In this process, the metal atoms are atomized by cathode sputtering in a vacuum chamber and then deposited on the surface of the wafer.
+Groglass and Tru Vue apply the coatings by magnetron sputtering.
+In this process, the metal atoms are evaporated in a vacuum chamber by cathode sputtering, then are deposited on the surface of the disk and bond insolubly.
 In total, the coating is only 0.2 micrometers thick per side.
 A human hair, on the other hand, is about 500 micrometers thick.
-To apply the various layers, each Optium Museum Acrylic® sheet passes through a coating line over 100m long - roughly the length of a soccer field.
+To apply the various layers, each Optium Museum Acrylic® sheet at Tru Vue passes through a coating line more than 100m long - roughly the length of a soccer field.
 In total, the coating process takes several hours.
 The technical challenge is not to damage the heat-sensitive acrylic panes in the process.

-The main difference between SCHOTT Mirogard and Artglass by Groglass is the coating process.
-While SCHOTT coats its glass in a dipping process and then bakes it in the oven, Groglass vaporizes its glass using the so-called sputtering process.
+The main difference between SCHOTT Mirogard, which is no longer available, and Artglass by Groglass is the coating process.
+While SCHOTT coated its glass in a dipping process and then baked it in the oven, Groglass, like Tru Vue, vaporizes its panes in a so-called sputtering process.
 Here, the metals are vaporized by plasma in a vacuum chamber and then deposit as an extremely thin layer on the glass and bond indissolubly with the surface.
 According to the company, the advantages of Groglass are lower energy consumption and more stable quality due to fewer coating defects.
 The surfaces are mechanically and chemically tested for durability.

 Similar to an eyeglass lens, the glass surface remains smooth and reflections are reduced to less than 1% by the coating.
 The glass is completely transparent and the image can be viewed faithfully.
 "Anti-reflective" glasses are the optimal solution for unclouded enjoyment of art and meet the highest demands.
 The prerequisite is lighting at an acute angle.
 Windows facing the picture are not ideal.